Monogamy relations for relativistically causal correlations: Results

-Performing a vertex enumeration we can express any correlations $P(abc|xyz) \in \mathcal{K}$ as a convex combinations of the finite number of extremal vertices of the polytope $\mathcal{K}$.
+Performing a vertex enumeration, we can express any correlations $\chanfin{{P}} \in \mathcal{K}$ as a convex combination of the finite number of extremal vertices of the polytope $\mathcal{K}$.
 For the case of binary $a,b,c,x,y,z$, we have performed this computation with the software PORTA~\cite{PORTA}.
 This leads to a set of correlations that is spanned by 11964 extremal vertices.
 Out of these we find that of the three constraints

-which have been dropped compared to~\eqref{eq:ns}, $8624$ extremal vertices violate all three, $3 \cdot 968$ violate two of them, $3 \cdot 60$ violate one and $256$ violate none.
+\chanfin{ $\forall \ a,b,c,x,y,z$} which have been dropped compared to { the standard non-signalling constraints~\cite{Masanes} (see also Supplementary Equation~(S1))}, $8624$ extremal vertices violate all three, $3 \cdot 968$ violate two of them, $3 \cdot 60$ violate one and $256$ violate none.
 Due to the large number of extremal vertices we do not list them here.

 An example of a compatible distribution is constructed using the following functional dependency of variables: In this setup, it is possible that $Z$ determines whether $A$ and $B$ are correlated or anti-correlated, i.e.\, $Z=A \oplus B$.
 This in turn implies that $X$ and $Y$ cannot be causally connected to the correlations of $B, C$ or $A, C$ respectively.
-Indeed, combining the constraints specifying $\mathcal{K}$ and $Z=A \oplus B$ for the marginal $P(ab|z)$, we find that all possible distributions satisfy $P(abc|xyz)=P(abc|z)$.
+Indeed, combining the constraints specifying $\mathcal{K}$ and $Z=A \oplus B$ for the marginal $P(ab|z)$, we find that all compatible distributions satisfy $P(abc|xyz)=P(abc|z)$ \chanfin{ $\forall \ a,b,c,x,y,z$}.
 We derive this by running again a vertex enumeration for this scenario and checking that this holds for all extremal vertices.
-Indeed, only few extremal correlations are left in this case, which we list in Appendix~\ref{app:vertex_enumeration}, all of which satisfy \eqref{eq:j2} and \eqref{eq:j3}.
+Indeed, only few extremal correlations are left in this case, which we list in { Supplementary Note 2}, all of which satisfy \eqref{eq:j2} and \eqref{eq:j3}.
 This implies that there is a \emph{monogamy relation} between these relativistically causal influences, where the effect of $Z$ on $A,B$ restricts possible influences of the space-like separated $X$ and $Y$.
-We remark here that monogamy relations between the influences of $X,Y,Z$ are not restricted to this particular example but holds more generally.
-This example is chosen for ease of presentation.
-In Appendix~\ref{app:vertex_enumeration}, we also show monogamy for other functional dependencies of the variables in this setup.
-These dependencies are taken from distributions previously considered in~\cite{HR_jam}.
-Specifically, we consider the setup of Figure~\ref{fig:structure} where each of the six parties chooses inputs and obtains outcomes and show that monogamy relations also hold for that case.
-This shows that if any of those correlations are established in a sub-scenario of the setup of Figure~\ref{fig:structure}, they imply monogamy relations.
-In other words, establishing such correlations among some parties in the setup of Figure~\ref{fig:structure} prevents others from achieving the same.